ioannismesionis/ioannismesionis.github.io/_posts/2023-05-12-central-limit-theorem.md

 1. *Independence:* <br>
 *Sampled observations must be independent*
     a.
-If sampling without replacement, $n <10$%  of the population
+If sampling without replacement, $n <10$%  of the population.

         <aside>
-        💡 We don’t want to sample too large because it is highly likely that we will select an observation that is not independent. <br>
+        💡 We don’t want to sample too large because it is highly likely that we will select an observation that is not independent.

         E.g. If a take a sample of myself, if I have a too large sample size, it is likely I will also sample my mother/father etc.

         </aside>

 2. *Sample size/skew:* <br>